tyqualters/alien/README.md

 - [Rust & Cargo](https://www.rust-lang.org).

+- An environment variable for the JWT secret key: `JWT_SECRET_PRIMARY`.
+This can contain any string you want, however it is recommended to be a 64 character cryptographically generated string.
+For security purposes, you should regenerate this string before each `cargo run`. **Please note:** This is not meant to be a secure chat platform LOL!
+It's a PoC / hobby project!

 ### macOS & Linux (Bash)

 If on Mac or Linux, first rename *config.sh.template* to *config.sh* with `mv config.sh.template config.sh`.